GDP Growth by Debt Acceleration

 Conversely, if g < r then Δd > 0 and the debt/GDP ratio explodes.
 Hence the growth rate of GDP must exceed the interest rate for public debt to be sustainable.

-Recasting equation (3) as a Domar-style inequality
+Appendix B: Recasting Equation (3) as a Domar-Style Inequality

 From equation (3), debt sustainability (g > r) becomes: